West Palm Beach Relocation Lawyer

 Seeking a West Palm Beach Family Law Attorney?

 If you are a custodial parent who is contemplating a move, or if you are a non-custodial parent facing the prospect of your ex-spouse and your child moving, contact me today.
-I am William Wallshein, and I have been a Palm Beach Gardens family law attorney for over 30 years.
+I am William Wallshein, and I have been a West Palm Beach family law attorney for over 38 years.
 I understand how family law cases move through the Florida court system and have the knowledge and skill to represent you in your relocation petition matter or any other Florida family court issue.
 I approach my clients’ problems as I would my own, with dedication, thoughtfulness, and diligence.
 Click here or call 561-533-1221 today to schedule your free initial consultation and begin to discuss the facts of your case with an experienced attorney.